Ershad95/MediatR.Assert/README.md

 # MediatR.Assert
-### Assert your MediatR configuration in any test framework,Maked Creative Codes with Ershad Raoufi
+### Assert your MediatR configuration in any test framework,develop Creative Codes with Ershad Raoufi

 ### your can use .IsValid() method for Query/Command/Notification Validation